tarunwrld/vinove_project/README.md

-## VINOVE PROJECT GROUP 2
+# VINOVE PROJECT GROUP 2

 # WorkStatus App

 ## Overview

 Welcome to the **WorkStatus App**!
-This project is designed as part of the internal project for **Vinove**.
-It allows users to track their work status and monitor performance metrics, all through a clean and intuitive interface.
+This project is designed as part of the on going campus placement of **Vinove**.
+It allows users to track their work status and monitor location, all through a clean and intuitive interface.
 The app is built using **Flutter**, ensuring a cross-platform experience with smooth navigation and features.

 ## Features